Find Affordable College Courses

 Denver, CO

-Full Social Work at University of Denver Report
+Read full report on Social Work at University of Denver

 Out of the 5 schools in Colorado that were part of this year’s ranking, Colorado State University - Pueblo landed the # 3 spot on the list.
-Located in the medium-sized city of Pueblo, Colorado State University - Pueblo is a public school with a moderately-sized student population.
+Located in the medium-sized city of Pueblo, Colorado State University - Pueblo is a public college with a medium-sized student population.

 While working on their degree, social work majors at Colorado State University - Pueblo accumulate an average of around $26,685 in student debt.